siddharth-narayan/siddharth-narayan/README.md

 ## Hello!
 Hi!
 I'm Siddharth - I enjoy working on challenging problems, especially ones involving performance, system design, and infrastructure.
 I value clean, understandable code, stability, reproducibilty, and well designed systems.
-I have a wide area of skills and understanding, from frontend and backend to server management, networking and devOps.
+I have a wide area of skills and understanding, from frontend and backend, to server management, networking and devOps.